tvolpe2000/MyLiftPal/04-Technical-MyLiftPal.md

   display_name TEXT NOT NULL,
-  category TEXT NOT NULL CHECK (category IN ('upper', 'lower', 'core')), color TEXT NOT NULL, mv INTEGER NOT NULL DEFAULT 6,    -- Maintenance Volume mev INTEGER NOT NULL DEFAULT 10,  -- Minimum Effective Volume mav INTEGER NOT NULL DEFAULT 16,  -- Maximum Adaptive Volume mrv INTEGER NOT NULL DEFAULT 22   -- Maximum Recoverable Volume );
+  category TEXT NOT NULL CHECK (category IN ('upper', 'lower', 'core')), color TEXT NOT NULL, mv INTEGER NOT NULL DEFAULT 6, mev INTEGER NOT NULL DEFAULT 10, mav INTEGER NOT NULL DEFAULT 16, mrv INTEGER NOT NULL DEFAULT 22
+);

 -- ============================================